navjack/UE4_Strife/README.md

 ## Requirements

+### To Acquire the Files

+Just git clone or download by clicking on Code and Download ZIP.
+I'd advise against using the built in UE4 Git stuff, I don't use it.

 ### For Editing

 If you want to open the project all you need is the latest version of UE4.
-Although on my end I'm using a fork of the engine with DLSS 2.0 built in the project still works on the normal release of the engine.
+Although on my end I'm using a fork of the engine with DLSS 2.0 built in - the project still works on the normal release of the engine and you can use that if you want to mess around with things.

 ### For Playing